 "We never tell them they can't do something.
 We don't teach visual effects, but many people put visual effects into their films.
 We're a unique institution in that we have all these resources on campus.
 You can walk across the street and talk to someone from the Computer Animation program.
 We never say no. Instead, we say, ‘How can we make this work?'"

 In the final five months of the program, each student works to create a short narrative or documentary thesis film.
 The thesis courses follow the flow of a real-world production pipeline: Pre-Production (planning), Production (shooting), Post-Production (editing), and Film Assembly (sound editing and color grading).

 "We're a small program, which allows for a lot of one-on-one interaction between students and instructors," says program director Anne Russell.
 "We're able to personalize the experience based on each student’s strengths and interests."

 Finally, the Business of Film course offers a look at how to brand and market the thesis film to a wider audience.
 Many students end up submitting their work to film festivals, and several films that have come out of the program have gone on to win awards.

 Anne credits those success stories to the close-knit working relationships people tend to build throughout their time in the program.

-“No film is one person,” she says.
-“The joy of what we do comes from our ability to be creative in collaboration.
+"While each student completes their own thesis project, we highly encourage our filmmakers to work together," she says.
+"The joy of what we do comes from our ability to be creative in collaboration.
 If you do one project by yourself, it will only ever be as good as you.
-But if 100 people work on one project, that project is as good as everyone who participated.”
+But if 100 people work on one project, that project is as good as those 100 people who participated."